magomimmo/modern-cljs/doc/tutorial-10.md

 ### Run test again

-Don't kill the repl, do as follow to run the test again.
+Do as follows to run the test in the stll active repl, otherwise launch the repl as usual and require `cljs.compiler-test` and `clojure.test` namespaces.

 ```clojure
 user=> (in-ns 'cljs.compiler)